 - 3 cups of cooked pinto beans along with the broth they were cooked in or 2 cans (15 1/4-ounce each) pintos

 - 1 15 ounce can diced tomatoes in sauce, pulsed in blender

 - 2 tablespoon Masa Harina mixed with 1/2 cup of the liquid in the chili, optional

 - Garnishes: Sour cream, grated Cheddar cheese, chopped green onion

 Heat Instant Pot with 1 tablespoon of oil in the inner liner on Saute until pot is hot.
 Add in the ground beef, breaking down as it cooks until it has lost its pink color.

-Add in the onions, bell pepper and jalapenos and continue to cook, stirring now and then, until vegetables have softened.
+Add in the onions, bell pepper, and jalapenos and continue to cook, stirring now and then, until vegetables have softened.
 Add a lid, partially ajar, to speed up the process.
 (Do leave the lid ajar; you should never fully cover the instant Pot in the saute function.)